 Oxbow land The KSTP II Oxbow lands are identified in the link specific EIA report as well as this annexure where realignment takes place.
-There are thirty three type C oxbow land in Link 84 as indicated in the Table 5.0 of this Annexure.
+There is no oxbow lands in bypass.

-13. CONCLUSION & POLICY RECOMMENDATIONS
+12. CONCLUSION & POLICY RECOMMENDATIONS

 13.1 CONCLUSIONS

 Along high priority roads, roadside planting should not be encouraged because of the narrow and winding nature of corridors coupled with other vegetation and climatic factors.